jmayerdev/foreverinthebasement/README.md

 	1. In the server chat, type: /voxy import world "Forever in the Basement Voxy/" (when the options appear, use your arrow keys to select the world, then press tab to confirm)
 	2. Wait for Voxy to import the LODs from the singleplayer world.
 This will take a few minutes, as it loads LODs for over 1 million chunks.
 Try not to open or close any programs during this time, as it can be resource-intensive until it finishes.
 	3. That's it!
 Do not import the LODs again in the future, as this will overwrite the LODs of anything changed while you play.
 If a player builds across a mountain range, you will not see it in the LODs until you visit them.
+ 	4. Do not join or play the singleplayer world, as this may cause conflicts in the future.

 6. Enable Resource Packs: